pwnall/w3gram-server/Protocol.md

 [URL-safe base64 encoding in RFC 4648](http://tools.ietf.org/html/rfc4648#section-5)

-The notification server responds with a receiver ID and push URL that can be used by the application server to send notifications to the receiver application.
+The notification server responds with a push URL that can be used by the application server to send notifications to the receiver application, and with the routing URL to be used by the listener.

-If possible, different devices for the same application should share the same push URL, so the application server can reuse an HTTP connection to push notifications to multiple devices.
+If possible, the push URLs for different devices for the same application should have the same origin (protocol, host and port), so the application server can reuse an HTTP connection to push notifications to multiple devices.

 If the token is missing or invalid, the notification server should use the 400 HTTP status code.
 The 403 code might be more appropriate, but it triggers a